Trump Administration Plans To Scrap Obama-Era Transgender Health Care Protections

 “When Congress prohibited sex discrimination, it did so according to the plain meaning of the term, and we are making our regulations conform.”

 The move is one of the many under the Trump administration that appears to be pushing back against transgender rights.
-On Wednesday, the Department of Housing and Urban Development proposed a new rule that would give federally funded shelters the power to refuse transgender people for religious regions, per The Washington Post.
+On Wednesday, the Department of Housing and Urban Development proposed a new rule that would give federally funded shelters the power to refuse transgender people for religious reasons, per The Washington Post.

 The Department of Health and Human Services proposed a rule Friday that would roll back an Obamacare regulation that prohibits discrimination against patients who are transgender or have previously undergone an abortion. https://t.co/rk1xGWdRpy